 Adaptive Reuse, With Spaces to Tinker and Gather as a Community

-Renovating and reusing an existing building in Chicago at 955 W Grand Avenue is a sustainable and environmentally conscious strategy important to Bennett Day School for its Flagship Campus.
-The campus opened fall of 2016 for students in Senior Kindergarten through Second Grade (five- to seven-year olds), and with a new grade opening each year up to Eighth Grade.
-The property is secured as the school’s home with a long-term lease of 30 years.
+Renovating and reusing an existing building at 955 W. Grand Avenue was a sustainable and environmentally conscious strategy important to Bennett Day School.
+The campus opened fall of 2016 for students in Senior Kindergarten through Second Grade (five- to seven-year olds), and with a new grade opening each year up through 12th grade.

 The existing 35,000-square-foot structure will serve the Lower School.
-The first floor design contains Senior Kindergarten and First Grade classrooms, as well as a Piazza.
-Piazza and common area as a central gathering place to respectfully display, respect, and reflect on student work.
+The first floor design is designed specifically for our youngest learned.
+It contains classrooms, an art lab, as well as a Piazza.
+This common area is a central gathering place where we respectfully display, respect, and reflect on student work.
 Members of the design team were inspired to create a Piazza at Bennett Day School after traveling to Reggio Emilia, Italy where a town square piazza serves this same purpose for the community.

 The lower level layout of the campus also contains a large community eating and gathering area where reusable dishes, bowls, and cutlery are utilized for our family-style meals together among students and faculty.

 The second floor design contains classrooms as well as our TES Lab (Tinkering and Engineering Sciences).
 This space is the school’s own interpretation of a more classic atelier space or art studio in the Reggio Emilia approach, but now with a broader cross-subject focus across science, technology, engineering, and mathematics.
 These tinkering spaces are designed specifically for project-based and hands-on learning.

 The third floor design contains fourth and fifth grade classrooms, an art lab, and another TES Lab.
 The fourth floor design provides a music and Spanish lab as well as a 3,300-square-foot indoor gymnasium.